pantheon-systems/documentation/source/_docs/sso-organizations.md

 ## Configure your IdP

 Refer to your IdP for general SAML 2.0 setup instructions.
 In the examples below, replace `<Example-Org-Name>` with your organization name.
-Separate words with hyphens, and remember to append `SSO`.
+Separate words with hyphens, and remember to append `-SSO`.

 You will need to enter the following: